tqvarnst/jdg-labs.old/projects/lab-guides/lab1-guide.md

 	**Note:** We use a bom file to manage the versions of the dependencies, if you choose not to use the bom file, just specify the version directly in each dependency instead.

-2. Now we need fix the class loading so that we are using the ccorrect JDG library in the container.
+2. Now we need fix the class loading so that we are using the correct JDG library in the container.

    JBoss EAP ships with infinispan libraries internally, but since are using JDG 6.3 we must make sure that we use the correct infinispan libraries/modules.
 One solution is to ship the JDG libraries in the WEB-INF/lib folder but that makes the WAR grow allot in since effecting not only deploymenttime, but we also have to create a new release to patch or update JDG.
 The other solution is to use the JDG modules new as of JDG 6.3.